Rates7 min read

 Florida Mortgage Rate History: From 1981 to 2026

-The most relevant reference point for Florida buyers: from 1990 to 2010, the average 30-year fixed rate was approximately 7.5%.
-Today's 6.875% is meaningfully below that 20-year average, even as it feels high relative to the pandemic era.
+The most useful reference for Florida buyers: from 1990 to 2010, the 30-year fixed averaged about 7.5%.
+Today's 6.875% is well under that 20-year average, even if it feels steep next to the pandemic lows.

 The 2009–2021 Rate Decline and Its Legacy on Florida Inventory